Majorana Neutrinos in Same-Sign $W^\pm W^\pm$ Scattering at the LHC: Breaking the TeV Barrier: Heavy Neutrinos in Scattering at the LHC

 Here $\theta_1$ is the polar angle of $\ell_1$ in the frame of the $(WW)$-system.
 For the low- and high-mass limits, the partial-wave amplitudes are given to lowest order by

 Requiring $\vert a_J \vert < 1$ implies that the $W^\pm_0 W^\pm_0$ channel saturates unitarity at $M_{WW}=E_U$, {with}

 In the low-mass limit and assuming a single heavy neutrino of mass $m_N=1\TeV$ with an active-sterile mixing of $\vert V_{\ell N}\vert^{2}=10^{-1}~(10^{-2})~[10^{-3}]$, partial-wave unitarity saturates at about $E_U\sim 7.6\TeV~(76\TeV)~[760\TeV]$.
 Working instead in the high-mass limit, the mass and mixing upper bound from equation \eqref{eq:0vBBLimit} as derived from $0\nu\beta\beta$ decay searches implies a lower bound on the saturation scale of $E_U\sim72\TeV-87\TeV$.
 This suggests that if a discovery of $0\nu\beta\beta$ decay is made by current-generation experiments, and if the decay is mediated by a heavy Majorana neutrino, then a future $pp$ collider with $\sqrt{s}=100\TeV$ may be able to probe this high-energy behavior.
 However, we caution that in both cases the saturation scale is acutely sensitive to the values of active-sterile mixing elements and heavy neutrino masses.
+In order to minimize theoretical bias in estimating the LHC's sensitivity to the $W^\pm W^\pm\to \ell^\pm\ell^\pm$ process, we do not impose the above constraints on the Phenomenological Type I Seesaw's parameter space, and in fact defer further discussion of partial-wave unitary to future work.